w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

 **Requirement: Monitoring or compliance checking of ODRL policies**

 1. Semantics of the **activation condition**: when something happens or a certain state of affairs is satisfied the policy becomes active or in force.
-In ODRL 2.2 the activation condition is expressed using a constraint.
+In ODRL 2.2 the activation condition is expressed by specifying a constraint of a Rule.

 2. Semantics of the **policy**: it depends on the type of the policy, i.e. duty (obligation), prohibition, or permission.
 Computing the fulfilment or violation of policies requires to check if a real action belongs to the **class of actions** regulated by the policy (testing class membership).

 **PROBLEM**:

-In ODRL 2.2 the activation condition of the policy and the class of actions regulated by the policy are expressed using individuals, they are not expressed using classes.
-This is probably due to the fact that the value of the "action" property cannot be a class in OWL 2.
+In ODRL 2.2 the class of actions regulated by the policy are expressed using individuals and they are constrained using a refinement.
-This creates a problem when there is the requirement to match the description of the class of actions regulated by one policy with real actions.
+This may create errors in writing policies.

 **Example**

-For example in the following ODRL policy (taken from the ODRL Implementation Best Practices (https://w3c.github.io/odrl/bp/#examples)) the class of actions regulated is the display of the specific movie asset:9898.movie in Germany.
-This class is represented with the "display" individual that belongs to the ordl:Action class (it is also possible to constraint the class of the regulated actions by using the odrl:constraint or odrl:refinement property).

-The following policy express: "the permission for everybody to display the movie http://example.com/asset:9898.movie in Germany".
+Suppose that I want to write a policy that express "the permission for everybody to display the movie http://example.com/asset:9898.movie in Germany".

-    Example 1.2A in ODRL 2.2
+I have to create a refinement of the action "display" in the following way (this example is partially taken from Example 1.2A in https://w3c.github.io/odrl/bp/#examples):

      {
       "@context": "http://www.w3.org/ns/odrl.jsonld",
       "@type": "Set",